-When adhesion failure plagues a manufacturing process it can be particularly disruptive.
-A production process may be humming along just fine and then it suddenly becomes clear that a coating is uneven, or paint is chipping (when it wasn’t before), or joints are weaker than they had been, or film is delaminating.
+When adhesion failure plagues a manufacturing process, it can be particularly disruptive.
+A production process may be humming along just fine, and then it suddenly becomes clear that a coating is uneven, or paint is chipping (when it wasn’t before), joints are weaker than they had been, or film is delaminating.
 These instances of adhesion not working properly can be minor if caught and fixed early enough, or they can be catastrophic to the performance of the end product.

-Industries demanding high reliability require adhesion to completely work every single time, no exceptions.
+Industries demanding high reliability require adhesion to work completely every single time, with no exceptions.
 The risks of medical devices not functioning properly, faulty wiring in navigational equipment caused by poor coating, or the seal used on a car engine part failing are all too great to leave to chance.

 Manufacturers need to suss out the source.

 Rethink your adhesion manufacturing processes with Surface Intelligence.